somusk/Marmeto-assessment/README.md

 This project is a responsive web application designed for showcasing products.
 It features a dynamic tab navigation system, allowing users to easily switch between different categories.
 The product display is organized in a grid layout for optimal user experience.

 # Technologies Used:
-HTML: The structure of the web pages.
+1.HTML: The structure of the web pages.
-CSS: Styling and layout for an attractive and responsive design.
+2.CSS: Styling and layout for an attractive and responsive design.
-JavaScript: Dynamic content generation and interactivity.
+3.JavaScript: Dynamic content generation and interactivity.
-Google Fonts: Used google font for a clean and modern look.
+4.Google Fonts: Used google font for a clean and modern look.

 # Features:
 Dynamic Tabs: Users can navigate between product categories seamlessly.